Cuenca Ecuador in Photos: A UNESCO Gem

 Sitting high in a valley in the Andes, Cuenca is Ecuador’s third-largest city … and some would say its prettiest.
 It also enjoys beautiful spring-like weather year-round, and is super affordable, all of which are reasons why the town a popular retirement destination for North Americans.

 But that’s not what drew the Spanish Conquistadors in the mid-1500s.
 They were interested in the gold and trade they could get from the Incas living in the area.
-Cuenca grew up near the Incan town of Pumapungo,and even better, the second-largest city in the Incan Empire was not far away.
+Cuenca was established near the Incan town of Pumapungo.
+More conveniently, Ingapirca, the second-largest city in the Incan Empire, was not far away.

 Overlooking world heritage site Cuenca Ecuador